-Doctors who are facing criminal allegations are also dealing with the potential loss of their license to practice medicine.
+When doctors are facing criminal charges, they are often dealing simultaneously with the potential loss of their license to practice medicine.
 Not only does this prevent them from doing the jobs for which they are trained, but the accusations may take a toll on their reputation in the community.
 It is essential that if you are a doctor facing criminal charges or have been arrested, you enlist the assistance of an experienced defense law firm.

-At Hark & Hark, our attorneys have years of experience handling criminal issues for professionals and dealing with the licensing matters that may result.
-Licenses can be suspended or revoked, and either may detrimentally impact your career.
+At Hark and Hark, our attorneys have years of experience both in defending professionals in criminal cases and in dealing with the resulting threat of license suspension or revocation.
+Either one may detrimentally impact your career.
 We handle medical license defense issues for all types of doctors, including:

 - Gynecologists and obstetricians

 - Respiratory therapists

 One issue that doctors are often scrutinized for is their billing practices.
 If there is alleged fraud involved, whether it is insurance fraud or Medicare/Medicaid fraud, doctors may not only be facing criminal consequences, but the loss of their medical license as well.
 Also, private insurance panels may strike a doctor from being a participating member, along with losing the right to participate in state insurance programs.
 Without access to insurance and Medicare/Medicaid reimbursements, doctors may not be able to maintain a practice, if their licenses were not affected.